meditationstuff/protocol_1/index.md

 </center>

+# <a id="temporary-note-20231023" href="#temporary-note-20231023">temporary note 20231023:</a>

+1) I'm getting closer to changing the previous jhana temporary note (immediately below).
+Less and less credence that "light jhana proper 1-4" is necessary in general or in principle (and especially not "jhanic mastery 1-8") but perhaps it's practically critical for a subset of people; not sure---it would be nice to really clarify that.
+I do think that people who would benefit a little or a lot from jhana will be drawn to it (in my stuff/&#8203;"framework" e.g. via p2 and the meta protocol, or anything, bottom-up, etc.).
+I think I hopefully mentioned somewhere that a very long time ago I investigated the first and second jhana, experienced some fizzy exhilaration and then effortless maintenance a couple times and got bored with it.
+More recently, based on landscape and trajectory, I thought I was maybe about to start spontaneously entering and spending at least, I don't know, one hundred hours, or a month or two, in fairly canonical jhana-esque states, with maybe some gentle inclining from me, but that never really happened except for the initial week or so of "distantly around the edges," and I moved out of that regime.
+In any case, back down to around 1% credence, as per above (below), but still not zero.
+That said there's a little bit more nuance to be said around altered states, that is all here in the doc as best I can tell but maybe could be gathered a bit better into one place and slightly clarified.
+This includes some material that's in what's currently labeled: "appendix 7: jhana and yoga nidra for long covid (and other things) (draft\[...]".
+If you're interested in jhana, based on skimming, I'm guessing a decent place to start, written-resource-wise, would be "Right Concentration: A Practical Guide to the Jhanas" by Leigh Brasington, but I'm not sure.
+I think if I were starting now, I would, regardless of my gender, pick one male-ish presenting jhana teacher and one female-ish presenting jhana teacher, and go from there.

+2) I think the way I've been using "10,000 hours" is maybe still an underestimate.
+And my current estimate is now like 17,000-23,000, maybe.
+That said, I might want to keep 10,000 but increase the right-tailed variance or something a lot more.
+Just not enough data at this time about what's sort of empirically typical given distribution of bodymindworld structures in the world crossed with the material in this book (book thing).
+I need to go back over my own timeline and some vague published timelines and some sparse colleague and cohort stuff.
+And then I have to update all the places I use 10,000 hours.
+And then hopefully at some point it'll make sense to more carefully collect data over a decade from like 10-100+ people and publish that.

+3) Now that this 500k+word thing exists, which will continue to get cleaned up, one of my main interests now is increasingly the relationships between 1) "right view" and 2) nonmonotonicity and 3) minimalism and how to get people the smoothest possible (non-stalling!!!!!) ride with the least intellectual investment.
+So that is going to be a long-term thing for me and my writing and teaching, maybe.

+\/end temporary note

 # <a id="temporary-note-20230413" href="#temporary-note-20230413">temporary note 20230413:</a>

 Based on some remaining sticky stuff, I have increased my credence a bit (from nearly zero) that 4th jhana might be really important to "go all the way."